Flooristics, LLC

 Here are the steps that flooring contractors follow to ensure that they are getting proper measurements and monitoring the concrete so that they know when it is ready.

-1. Flooring contractors must use the proper equipment to test the concrete’s moisture content includes a thermo-moisture probe with sensors that detect the conditions within the slab.
+1. Flooring contractors must use the proper equipment to test the concrete’s moisture content, which includes a thermo-moisture probe with sensors that detect the conditions within the slab.

-3. They must inset a non-conductive sleeve into the hole or holes and then insert the probe.
+3. They must insert a non-conductive sleeve into the hole or holes and then insert the probe.

-4. The inspector must perform three tests for the first 1,000 square feet (100 square meters), and at least one additional test for each additional 1000 square feet (100 square meters).
+4. The inspector must perform three tests within the first 1,000 square feet (100 square meters) of the concrete slab.
+For every additional 1,000 square feet (100 square meters), the inspector must perform at least one more test.

 Filed Under: Floor Safety, Flooring Help, Tools Tagged With: ASTM F 2170, concrete moisture tests, equipment to measure moisture in concrete, moisture concrete test, moisture sensor test, test concrete for moisture